 The backup files you’ve made won’t do any good if you don’t have the software to import them to.
 If your computer is stolen or broken, you will need to be able to re-upload your software onto your new computer.
-If your software is discontinued, like with Family Tree Maker, and you haven’t made a GEDCOM, you won’t be able to access your data at all, so keeping a copy of your software on CD is extremely important.
+If your software is discontinued, like with Family Tree Maker, and you haven’t made a GEDCOM, you won’t be able to access your data at all, so keeping a copy of your software on thumb drive is extremely important.
 Even if you just use it to upload your information to make a GEDCOM to use with a new software program, you’ll need to have the old program to do it.

 Follow these steps, and you will never have to be concerned about losing your precious genealogy data.
 No matter what happens to your computer or in the software world, you will always have access to your data, and that is a good thing.